ehmicky/autoserver/docs/graphql.md

 # Modifying data

-One specifies the data to mutate with `data`, which is either an array (for plural commands) or an object (for singular commands).
+One specifies the data to mutate with the `data` argument, which is either an array (for plural commands) or an object (for singular commands).

 It can be used by the following commands: `create`, `upsert` and `patch`.

 `data.id` is required for `upsert`, optional for `create` (it defaults to a UUID) and forbidden for `patch`.

-`patch` command `data` is a bit different, as it is never an array.
+The `data` argument for the `patch` command is a bit different, as it is never an array.

 # Summary of commands